delphidabbler/codesnip-faq/SourceCode.md

 **Can I use CodeSnip source code in my GPL or LGPL licensed project?**

-This answer covers files using the Mozilla Public License (MPL) [v1.1](http://www.mozilla.org/MPL/1.1/) or [v2.0](http://www.mozilla.org/MPL/2.0/).
-For other licenses, please read the license concerned and check out what the [Free Software Foundation](http://www.fsf.org/) has to say about it.
+This answer covers files using the Mozilla Public License (MPL) [v1.1](http://www.mozilla.org/MPL/1.1/) or [v2.0](http://www.mozilla.org/MPL/2.0/) only.
+Read CodeSnip's [License file](https://htmlpreview.github.io/?https://github.com/delphidabbler/codesnip/blob/master/Docs/License.html)<sup>1</sup> to find out which source files the MPL applies to.
+For files covered by other licenses, please read the appropriate license text and then check out what the [Free Software Foundation](http://www.fsf.org/) has to say about it.

 > **This answer is not authoritative** - please refer to the relevant license text for that.
 This is just a brief overview for which I make no warranty of accuracy.
 If this answer conflicts with the licenses then the relevant license takes precedence.